-- Mix sugar, oil, and honey in a saucepan over medium heat until sugar is dissolved.
+- Mix oil, sugar, and honey/maple syrup in a saucepan over medium heat until sugar is dissolved.

 - Meanwhile, mix all the dry ingredients (except the fruit, if using) in a lightly oiled large roasting pan (use a large rimmed cookie sheet if you'd like it crunchier).

 - Remove from oven and add dried fruit, if using.
 Let cool about 20 minutes before stirring once or twice and then letting cool completely.